na-na-hi/renget/archive/sfbf5.md

 \>and another
 \>suddenly pinned down to the floor by a horde of nergi babies
 \>thankful that you were wearing your full armor set, else all the cuddly spikes might have harmed you too much
-\>turns out each spike from that old nergigante weapon you made all somehow grew into actual nergigantes, who knew?
+\>turns out each spike from that old nergigante weapon you made all somehow grew into actual nergigantes, who knew?%%

 =============================================